 The Measuring Heads are constructed of cast aluminum with a tough powder coating finish, insulation from the bus being provided by a 3/8 in.
-(9.5mm) layer of high-grade epoxy.
+(9.5mm) layer of high-grade polymer.

-The LKP 12 channel Measuring Heads are provided with mounting feet as standard equipment.
+The LKP 10-channel Measuring Head is provided with mounting feet as standard equipment.
 The mounting feet facilitate the mounting of the heads vertically on the floor or on a platform.